EdrisaJobe/DataStructures/README.md

 share the knowledge with the community.
 All the code is in Python as it's my goto language of choice but anyone is more than welcome to use it as a practice guide or refresher on any topics you're not too strong in.

-**All credit goes to - > Holczer Balazs (Udemy Python instructor)** I simply implemented what was taught in each lesson of the course and made a repository for those who want quick implementations or other uses.
+**All credit goes to - > Holczer Balazs (Udemy Python instructor)**

 # 🛠️ The Data Structures + Use case

+**Arrays are useful for storing a collection of data of the same type (ints, floats, strings), when deleting an item everything shifts to the left O(n).
+When inserting an item everything is shifted to the right to make room for the new element O(n).
+Appending and poping is O(1) since it adds or removes at the end of the list.**

 |    Arrays        |Time Complexity:watch:|Space Complexity:black_large_square:|Description:books:|
 |------------------|---------------                                 |----------------|--------------------------|